 If you’re not familiar with churros, you are missing out!
 A churro is a fried-dough pastry rolled in sugar, served with caramel, dulce de leche, or chocolate.
 You can normally find these treats at fairs and food trucks scattered around your city.
 Or simply hit your local Mexican or Spanish restaurant to see what you’re missing.
 Then once you know what they taste like, try making them at home!

-This delicious Spanish treat is baked not fried for a mess free dessert.
+These delicious Spanish treats are baked, not fried, for a mess free dessert.
 They are made with pastry dough, piped, baked and then rolled in sugar.
-Served with caramel sauce, dulce de leche, or chocolate sauce.
+Serve churros with your favourite caramel sauce, dulce de leche, or chocolate sauce.

 - Prep Time: 10 mins